 October 19, 2016 - April 23, 2017

 John Noble Wilford reviews "Time and Cosmos in Greco-Roman Antiquity" in the New York Times.

-ISAW is a center for advanced scholarly research and graduate education, intended to cultivate comparative and connective investigations of the ancient old world from the Mediterranean to East Asia.
+ISAW is an independent research center within NYU that cultivates comparative and connective investigations of the ancient old world from the Mediterranean to East Asia.
 It was founded by Shelby White and the Leon Levy Foundation in 2006.